-Use this email link, email@example.com, to contact the committee chairs about their current projects and how you can become involved.
+Email email@example.com, to contact the committee chair for information about current projects and how you can become involved.

 Arts at Endicott

-The Arts at Endicott committee is charged with managing the free summer concerts that take place each year at the Endicott Estate.
+The Arts at Endicott committee organizes seven freeconcerts that take place each summer at the Endicott Estate.
 The group meets in January to select the dates and talent for the following summer, and divides responsibilities for fund-raising, publicity, and other logistics.
 Members take turns attending concerts to manage last-minute details.
 This is a fun and creative committee, and we welcome new members!

 Use this email link, firstname.lastname@example.org, to contact the committee chairs about how you can help with concert production or if you have a performer to recommend.

-The Publicity committee collects information about the club happenings and sends press releases and articles to local newspapers.
-In an effort to reach a broader audience, DJWC now maintains a Facebook page to share information about club events and activities.
+The Communications committee collects information about the club happenings and sends press releases and articles to local newspapers.
+In an effort to reach a broader audience, DJWC now maintains a Dedham Junior Women’s Club Facebook page to share information about club events and activities.

 Use this email link, email@example.com, to contact the committee chairs about how you can become involved.

-The purpose of the Conservation committee is to promote recycling in the home and community.
-Additionally, to promote the appreciation and preservation of nature and the environment through self-education, involvement and support of activities within our organization and our community.
+The purpose of the Conservation committee is to promote the appreciation and preservation of nature and the environment through self-education, involvement and support of activities within our organization and our community.

-Use this email link, firstname.lastname@example.org, to contact the committee chairs about thier current projects and how you can become involved.
+Use this email link, firstname.lastname@example.org, to contact the committee chairs about the current projects and how you can become involved.

 The Craft Fair committee works from January to November putting on our biggest fundraiser.
+We have 4-5 meetings per year and each member works on a sub-committee with specific responsibilities to insure a successful craft fair.
 100% participation by Club members is requested the day of the Show.

 Use this email link, email@example.com, to contact committee chairs about how you can assist.